 - Reset

 - Power-on Reset (POR)

 - Power-up Timer (PWRT)

 - Oscillator Start-up Timer (OST)

 - Brown-out Reset (BOR)

 - Interrupts

 - Watchdog Timer (WDT)

 - · Oscillator selection

 - Sleep

-- Code protection
+- · Code protection

-- ID Locations
+- · ID Locations

 - In-Circuit Serial ProgrammingTM

+- Low-voltage In-Circuit Serial ProgrammingTM

-The PIC16F883/884/886/887 have two timers that offer necessary delays on power-up.
+The PIC16F882/883/884/886/887 devices have two timers that offer necessary delays on power-up.
 One is the Oscillator Start-up Timer (OST), intended to keep the chip in Reset until the crystal oscillator is stable.
 The other is the Power-up Timer (PWRT), which provides a fixed delay of 64 ms (nominal) on power-up only, designed to keep the part in Reset while the power supply stabilizes.
 There is also circuitry to reset the device if a brown-out occurs, which can use the Power-up Timer to provide at least a 64 ms Reset.
 With these three functions-on-chip, most applications need no external Reset circuitry.